Aracaju Sergipe, Brazil Travel Guide

 Deep-fried patty made from mashed black-eyed peas, split open, and filled with vatapá (shrimp paste), caruru (okra stew), salad, and dried shrimp.
 Find it from street vendors.

-A popular street food, originally Bahian but very popular in Aracaju.
+A popular street food, originally Bahian but extremely popular in Aracaju.

 A refreshing, sweet drink often served with a splash of lime.
-A perfect thirst-quencher on a hot day.
+AN ideal thirst-quencher on a hot day.

 Açaí berry pulp blended into a dense smoothie, typically served in a bowl with granola, banana, and other toppings.